jpalat/local-llm-setup/readme.md

 Summary & Lessons Learned.
 --------------------------

 With this setup I can reach my private llm setup from anywhere on any device I choose to secure.
 Tailscale makes it easy to connect peer-to-peer wireguard connections for private networking allowing me to access self-hosted models without making them publically available or opening up my network attack surface.
 I can now grab and test new models as quickly as I can find them!
-The Mac Mini is tiny, quiet and sips power, at some point I may want to upgrade to a serious GPU system but for now it meets my needs very well.
-I'm starting to get the hang of uv and using it to quickly test new packages for python has also been fun.
+The Mac Mini is tiny, quiet and sips power, at some point I may want to upgrade to a serious GPU system but for now it meets my needs very well (the Nvidia DIGITS announcement has caught my attention!)
+This setup makes it easy for me to understand the difference between different models by testing quickly.

 Troubleshooting
 ---------------